How to start a flow after submitting a SharePoint form and wait for the result

 display:none;

-Since it’s hidden, users won’t modify it manually.
+Since the field is hidden, users won’t be able to modify it manually.

 Edit Form

-Next, you need to create a new Form Set for waiting.
-Don’t need to select any groups or priority, just give it a name:
+Next, you need to create a new Form Set that will display while waiting for the flow to execute.
+No need to select any groups or priority, just give it a name:

 Create Form Set

-In Waiting Form Set, modify the Display Form only.
-I didn’t add any fields, just two Plain Text controls:
+In the Waiting Form Set, modify the Display Form only.

 Waiting form